Table of Contents

 Failed Logins

-To help prevent brute force attacks in the live app, you can enable the features here.
-This will check when a user fails to log in, how many times they’ve tried, and if that exceeds the options set for the App, the user will become locked out for a specified period of time.
+To help prevent brute force attacks in the live app, you can enable the feature seen in the image below.
+This will check when a user fails to log in, and how many times they’ve tried, and if that exceeds the options set for the app, the user will become locked out for a specified period of time.

 Additional options are available to allow users to unlock themselves by resetting their own password and in addition, an email can be sent to the user warning them of this.